gregcaporaso/open-van/_sources/gz-electrical.md

 #### 12V System Loads

 These photos give an idea of how I did the wiring in the headliner.
 I used a box cutter with a brand new blade to make cutouts for fixtures.
 It worked great.
 Pull the whole headliner out to work on if you have enough space.
 I have a rolling 4'x8' workbench in my wood shop, which is convenient for working on this.
-Alteratively, a couple of saw horses and two 8 or 12 foot 2"x4"s should support it well too.
+Alternatively, a couple of saw horses and two 8 or 12 foot 2"x4"s should support it well too.
 Or just work on one section at a time.

 ```{figure} images/gz/12v-loads-1.jpeg
 ---